 If you're driving on a very rough road or if it's very hot, the disc may not play and ERR (error) may appear on the display.
 Press RECALL to take ERR off the display.
 When things get back to normal, the disc should play.
-If the disc comes out, it could be that:
+If the disc comes out, it could be one of the following: